otam-mato/nodejs_mysql_web_app_prometheus_grafana/README.md

    We will use the Docker-compose file and pull images of Prometheus and Grafana

 2. **Node.js:**
-   We will use the same Docker-compose file to build a Docker container serving the app
+   We will use the same Docker-compose file to build a container, serving the app

 <br>